 "Did you do the mending, cleaning, and pressing?"
 He didn't need yet another thing to be beholden for.

 She laughed.
 "No, sir.
 Heavens, no. My knowledge of household spells is dismal as can be.
 No, this is Dobby's handiwork.
 Did you know that he lives with Harry and Ginny now?
 He was more than pleased to take on this assignment, once he found out you saved his mistress's life."

 Snape unwrapped the package and ran his hand over the heavy wool.
 All of a sudden, he couldn't wait to get dressed.
 He would look like himself again, not like some helpless invalid.
 Painfully, slowly, he levered himself up from the chair.
 The girl made no attempt to help him up, nor was she offering to help him with getting dressed.
 Good.
 She was learning.

-He came out of the bathroom a few minutes later, wearing his own robe and cloak.
+He came out of the bathroom a few minutes later, wearing his own robe.
 It was such a relief just to be out of the blasted hospital gowns.
 The weight and sway of the fabric made him stand up straighter, feel taller.
 She looked at him shyly when he emerged through the door.

 "Why is it that all of a sudden I feel like a first year again?"
 She smiled up at him.
 "I shall miss you, you know."

 She took a deep breath.
 "Well, goodbye, sir," she said.
 "What will you do now?"